Communication with Society

 Corporate Advertising

-The DIC Group continued to promote active branding initiatives in line with its “Color & Comfort” brand slogan.
-DIC produced a new installment of its brand advertisement for television featuring popular actress Riho Yoshioka that introduces DIC products that help address social imperatives to communicate the Group’s commitment to being an organization that pursues sustainable prosperity for people and for the earth.
-Capitalizing on the increasing diversification of media, DIC also focused efforts on digital advertising.
+DIC produced a new installment of its brand advertisement for television featuring popular Japanese actress Riho Yoshioka, which introduces DIC products that help address social imperatives to communicate the Group’s commitment to being an organization that pursues sustainable prosperity for people and for the earth.
+In addition to television, the Company is expanding its digital advertising, capitalizing on the reach of the internet and social networking services to deepen identification with and understanding of the future DIC sees for itself and to effectively convey the Company’s growth and future outlook.

 Communication with Local Communities